Sawrz/docker-configs/mediawiki/README.md

 ### Updating the Database

-In case you update to a newer version or install extensions which require a schema update (usually told in the docs), you need to update the database:
+In case you update to a newer version or install extensions that require a schema update (usually told in the docs), you need to update the database:

 1. Make sure you have a backup of your database in case something goes wrong.